garrym/dotmailer-api-client/README.md

       Console.WriteLine(addressBook.Name);
 ```

-It really is as simple as that!

 All of the API methods return a `ServiceResult` which will let you know whether the call was successful or not.
-If the call wasn't succesful you'll also be given a simple human-readable message to explain the problem.
+If the call was unsuccessful you'll also be given a simple, human-readable message to explain the problem.

 ```csharp
     var client = new Client("demo@apiconnector.com", "demo");